Book a fishing, pontoon or bowrider boat for the 2023 season online or via phone at 613-390-2628.

 Additional safety information to read before renting:

 -Buoys identify water hazards and danger including rocks, pilings and shoals.
 Lake depth charts can be found online on several websites such as Navionics (use on the website) and Anglers Atlas (downloadable maps).
 Some maps are downloadable and there are also apps that can be downloaded-do a search to find one for the lake you are boating on.
 Channel markers mark safe water for navigation through channels without danger, read and understand about these red and green navigational aids before heading out on the water.
 Always drive slowly when in vicinity of channel markers and buoys or if you are unfamiliar with hazards on the lake.
 Drive slowly if you are not familiar with the lake you are on, hazards might be underwater.
-Drive slowly if you are not familiar with the lake you are on, hazards might be under the water.
 Learn about bouys, channel markers and hazzards at www.boaterexam.com/canada/education/c7-buoys-en.aspx

 -Always follow the nautical rules of the road.
 When overtaking another boat in front of you, you must steer clear of the overtaken boat’s path.
 Vessels heading towards each other must pass on the right side.
 A vessel approaching another on the port (left) side must give way and must avoid crossing ahead of vessel being approached.
 As a general rule, rowboats, sailing vessels and canoes have the right of way over powerboats.
 If one vessel is unable to maneuver as it normally would, the most maneuverable vessel gives way.
 Read the rules here- www.boaterexam.com/canada/education/c6-nauticalrules-en.aspx

 -Never overload a boat with too many people, equipment and gear and distribute load evenly around boat.
 Check the capacity plate located in the vessel to be sure it is not overloaded.
 Stay seated while boat is in operation unless standing is required to navigate while doing so at a slow speed.
 Do not sit outside the fenced in area on pontoon boats while it is in motion.
-Do not sit on the gunwales of any boat or anywhere other than the seat on waverunners if it is in motion.
+Do not sit on the gunwales of any boat.
 Front and rear navigation lights are to be used from sundown to sun up.
 When coming to a dock, approach slowly, when leaving a dock, drive slowly all the while paying attention to water depth and underwater obstacles.
-When approaching a dock on a waverunner, turn engine off approximately 10feet away from dock and float in to the dock to avoid a collision with the dock while under power.
-Steering a PWC is only possible with propulsion and with the engine off or releasing throttle to slow down, it will have no steering control.
-Always be tethered to the kill switch while operating the PWC.
+When embarking or disembarking a vessel in the water, be aware the boat will rise or lower in the water as you step onto or off the vessel.
+The vessel will also float away from the dock as you embark or disembark or if there is a strong current or wind if there is a large amount of slack in the mooring lines.
+Always be tethered to the kill switch while operating a boat.
 If people are in the water around the boat, do not run the motor.
 Allow a minimum of 30ft between boat/motor and person in the water before starting engine.
-When reboarding a Waverunner, ensure engine is off as the water thrust from the drive can inflict injury.
-As an operator of a watercraft, it takes 100% of your attention to be vigilant for objects in water, people, passengers, other boats and changing weather conditions.
-In the event of a change in weather I will make way for the safest location close to shoreline if there isn’t time to return to cottage dock or boat launch.
+When reboarding a boat, ensure engine is off as the water thrust from the drive and a spinning propeller can inflict injury.
+As an operator of a boat, it takes 100% of your attention to be vigilant for objects in water, people, passengers, other boats and changing weather conditions.
+In the event of a change in weather, make way for the safest location close to shoreline if there isn’t time to return to cottage dock or boat launch.
 More information is found here- www.boaterexam.com/canada/education/c2-motorboatoperation-en.aspx

 -Always ensure all mooring, anchor or any other lines are safely stowed on deck before turning motor on.
 The anchor must be tied to the front cleats on the boat.
 Do not attempt to drive the boat with anchor in the water.
 Information on ropes and anchoring are found here - www.boaterexam.com/canada/education/c4-basicseamanshiptechniques-en.aspx